 Cozumel Tip: Use a World Clock App on Your Phone

 When I first moved here, I didn’t have a smartwatch, and I was trying only to use wifi service until I could set up a Mexican data plan.

-Nevertheless, I assumed my phone was keeping updated to the proper time, just as it normally does when you travel.
+Nevertheless, I assumed my phone was keeping updated to the proper time as per the Mexico time zones, just as it normally does when you travel.

 I also relied on the “World Clock” app on the phone, but back then “Cancun” wasn’t an option, so I assumed “Eastern Time” city like New York or Miami was fine.

 And it was…until the clocks in the U.S. changed!